 Use the S Button to quickly capture an image of the current screen with a single button press.
-This screen capture function is available at all times, even when operating outside of the Diagnostic Tool software.
+This screen capture function is available at all times, even when operating outside of the VERUS diagnostic tool software.

 3.2.2 LEDs